-No issues noted in Part D
+No issues with Part E.

-Total points scored for this section: 15

-Total possible points for this section: 15
+Total points scored for this section: 15 Total possible points for this section: 15

-- Has the state reviewed Operator Annual reports, along with Incident/Accident reports, for 2 accuracy and analyzed data for trends and operator issues. - Yes = 2 No = 0 Needs Improvement = 1
+- Has the state reviewed Operator Annual reports, along with Incident/Accident reports, for accuracy and analyzed data for trends and operator issues. - Yes = 2 No = 0 Needs Improvement = 1

-Annual reports are reviewed by John, Kelly and Dennis.
+Annual reports are reviewed by Randy, Kelly and Dennis.
 Spreadsheets are used to track information for accuracy and trending.
-Information from this review are used to populate the Commission risk assessment.
-Semi annual reports also submitted.
-Amanda enters annual report information on a spreadsheet.
-This information is reviewed by associated inspector.
+Information from this review is used to populate the Commission risk assessment.
+Semiannual reports also submitted.
+Annual report information is also entered on a spreadsheet.
+This information is reviewed by the associated inspector.

-Has the state verified that the operators analyze excavation damages for the purpose of determining root causes and minimizing the possibility of a recurrence?
-(192.617) Has the state verified that the operators have appropriately identified excavators who have repeatedly violated one-call laws and damaged their facilities.
+- Has the state verified that the operators analyze excavation damages for the purpose of determining root causes and minimizing the possibility of a recurrence?
+(192.617)

+Has the state verified that the operators have appropriately identified excavators who have repeatedly violated one-call laws and damaged their facilities.
 Have the operators taken steps to mitigate that risks?
 (192.1007)

 Operators are required to submit a semi annual report which includes damage prevention information.
 This is required in Oklahoma regulation.
 This is a new process and is evolving.
-OCC intends to hire 4 people to work on damage prevention issues.
+OCC intends to hire 1 people (3 hired) to work on damage prevention issues.
 Their main purpose will be to investigate line hits.
-Amanda tabulates information for John to review.
-Cause information is taken from DIRT reports.
-OCC is looking to promote somebody for the damage prevention manager position.
-OCC investigated approximately 60 third party hits in 2021.
+Information is tabulated by Randy for review.
+Randy Snyder was promoted to regulatory program manager to manage damage prevention activity.
+OCC investigated approximately 11 third party hits in 2022.
 This generated violation letters which identified poor operator practices to prevent reoccurrence.
-Semi annual reports were used to identify high damage prevention incident operators.
-62 letters went to operators, 31 letters went to excavators.
-A majority of investigations generated a letter to a responsible party.
+Semiannual reports were used to identify high damage prevention incident operators.
+7 letters went to operators, 4 letters went to excavators.

-3 Has the state reviewed the operator's annual report pertaining to Part D - Excavation Damage?
+- Has the state reviewed the operator's annual report pertaining to Part D Excavation Damage?